 If your desired finished product requires multiple elements which require ‘work’, an additional design fee of £15 per template will be charged.
 Please do not waste our time with low quality logos which have been taken from websites or created in free phone apps.
 Your logos must be of print resolution.

 How do I send you the design files?

 Once you have saved your designs using our templates, you can either send all of the files in a compressed zip file via WeTransfer.
 Or email the zip file to the same address at email@example.com.
 There is also a dedicated upload page.

 If purchasing a single mug, you may upload the template using the upload link during checkout.

 What are design codes?

 A design code is a reference number for your design.
-Rather than sending your design file each time, PrintDrop will store all of your designs in a customer folder.
-Simply quote your design code on the PrintDrop product page, or in the customer notes section at the end.
+Rather than uploading your design file each time, PrintDrop will store all of your designs in a customer folder here at PrintDrop HQ.
+Supply your design code in the customer notes section during checkout for convenient ordering.

-We both need to understand the design code.
-A design code will look like JMD-10MG-o5.
-So, Jim McDonald Design, 10oz mug, 05 design.
-Or choose your own name at the end.
-JMD-10MG-armymug.
+A design code will look like JMD-10MG-05.
+Your business name initials – the PrintDrop product code – your design file name.
+So, Jim McDonald Design, 10oz mug, 05 design = JMD-10MG-05.
+Or choose your own file name at the end.
+JMD-10MG-corrie.